UKCloud/documentation/articles/vmware/vmw-how-switch-web-console.md

 Tasks that you cannot perform in the tenant portal include:

+- Managing standard edges (for example, editing firewall and NAT rules)
 - Redeploying edges
 - Editing vApp network settings
 - Uploading ISO or OVF files from a URL